MikeHeiber/Excimontec/README.md

 - ToF_transit_time_dist.txt -- When performing a time-of-flight charge transport test, the resulting polaron transit time probability distribution will be output to this file.
 - ToF_results.txt -- When performing a time-of-flight charge transport test, the resulting quantitative results are put into this parsable delimited results file.
 - Charge_extraction_map#.txt -- When performing a time-of-flight or IQE test, the x-y locations where charges are extracted from the lattice are saving into this map file.
+- DOS_correlation_data#.txt -- When a correlated density of states model is enabled, data showing the statistical correlation of site energies vs. distance is output into this file.

 #### Data Analysis